 Ever since 1991 multiple studies have shown that VR experiences offer a better memorability.
 This, for example, is caused by the dynamic change of the presented environment following the movements of the user which other media can’t offer.
 This multi-sensory and emotional input results in higher memorability of a VR experience.
 (Clark & Paivio, 1991)

 These findings are supported by the research of Schöne et al. from the year 2017.
 In their study participants were presented with either a 360° VR or 2D video of a motorcycle ride followed by an unannounced recognition memory task 48 hours later.
 The results were clear: increased retrieval success and delayed reaction times in the VR group indicate that immersive VR experiences become part of an extensive autobiographical associative network, whereas the traditional video experience remains an isolated episodic event.
-That means the VR experience felt like something that happened to them rather than just a memory of a video of something that happened to someone else.
-In fact, the subjects who trained with VR video performed twice as well on the memory retrieval tests.
+That means the Virtual Reality experience felt like something that happened to them rather than just a memory of a video of something that happened to someone else.
+In fact, the subjects who trained with Virtual Reality video performed twice as well on the memory retrieval tests.
 (Schöne et al., 2017)

-In other words: the high level of realism and immersion that VR experiences offer increases memory retention and recollection of subjects and by that it increases the chances that the learning experience can be transferred and utilized in a real-world environment.
+In other words: the high level of realism and immersion that Virtual Reality experiences offer increases memory retention and recollection of subjects and by that it increases the chances that the learning experience can be transferred and utilized in a real-world environment.
 Companies should leverage this knowledge and – instead of falling back into old patterns – create immersive and interactive VR experiences for their company training.

-Another application that made virtual reality somewhat popular is its use in medicine to treat phobias or stress disorders.
+Another application that made Virtual Reality somewhat popular is its use in medicine to treat phobias or stress disorders.
 A lot of research has been conducted on its effectiveness, and again the findings are clear: the immersive nature of VR experiences allow for repeated and controlled exposure to emotional stimuli in a safe condition.
 Over time this reduces the stress or fear response to those stimuli.

-The use of virtual reality in such a scenario has many different advantages.
+The use of Virtual Reality in such a scenario has many different advantages.
 For example, subjects can be presented with 3D- and interactive stimuli that would be difficult to represent otherwise (like talking in front of a big audience) and these stimuli can be controlled, repeated and adjusted according to the subject easily (for example by gradually increasing the audience size).